dnanexus/dxCompiler/doc/ExpertOptions.md

 The `id` field is optional but will always be populated in the output manfiests.
 The manifest may contain additional fields (`types` and `definitions`) that are only for internal use and can be ignored.

-To specify an input file as input to an applet or workflow, first upload the file to the platform and then pass it as input to the `input_manifest_files___` parameter:
+To specify a manifest file as input to an applet or workflow, first upload the file to the platform and then pass it as input to the `input_manifest_files___` parameter:

 `dx run workflow-yyy -iinput_manifest_files___=file-zzz`